Photography by Nicole W Photography

 Jonah has been a fighter from day one.
 When doctors tell us that Jonah will not be able to do something, he defies the odds and proves them wrong.
 They told us that Jonah wouldn’t crawl or walk, but he did!
 He was tube-fed for years, but after participating in an intensive therapeutic feeding program at Marcus Feeding Clinic, he can now eat any food he wants and drink from cups.
 Jonah proves that where there is a will, there is a way!
 He is full of heart and vigor.
 Despite the challenges he has faced, Jonah’s radiant smile and infectious laughter have both remained constant.

 Sunshine on a Ranney Day wants to see more of his brilliant smiles and that’s why we can’t wait to finish his dream therapy room makeover!
-We’d love to have you join us at the unveiling of his newly redesigned bedroom!
+We’d love to have you join us at the unveiling of his newly redesigned therapy room!